This article is part of the 7-part Testing LangGraph Applications series. The examples come from the langgraph-testing-demo repository.

 The Shift: LangGraph as a State Machine

-A better mental model is this:
+I think a better mental model is this:

 A LangGraph workflow is a state machine with explicit transitions